Devonta Smith Player Prop Bets for NFL Week 7 | Philadelphia vs. Las Vegas 10/24/2021

 Season Stats

-- Smith has been the target of 44 of his team's 209 passing attempts this season, or 21.1% of the target share.

-- With two targets in the red zone this season, Smith has been on the receiving end of 6.9% of his team's 29 red zone pass attempts.

-- The Eagles have thrown the football in 61.3% of their plays from scrimmage this year while running the ball 38.7% of the time.
-This offensive attack ranks 19th in the NFL in points scored.
+- The Eagles have run 61.3% passing plays and 38.7% rushing plays this season.
+They rank 19th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Raiders.